Net zero targets

 We evaluate the net zero target as: Poor.

 Prime Minister Yoshihide Suga announced Japan’s 2050 net zero target in October 2020.
-An amendment of the Act to legally enshrine the 2050 net zero goal passed the Diet on 26 May, 2021 (Jiji Press, 2021; MOEJ, 2021b).
+An amendment of the Act to legally enshrine the 2050 net zero goal passed the Diet on 26 May, 2021 (Jiji Press, 2021; MOEJ, 2021c).
 The Green Growth Strategy, originally developed in December 2020, was revised in June 2021 to provide further information on sector-level roadmaps towards net zero.
 However, both the amended Promotion Act and the revised Green Growth Strategy do not provide sufficient details on key elements that ensures effectiveness and transparency of net zero targets, including the emissions scope, use of carbon dioxide removals, and reporting.
-The draft of an updated Long Term Strategy, which is to be submitted to the UNFCCC before COP26, also does not contain these details (Government of Japan, 2021a).
+An updated Long Term Strategy submitted to the UNFCCC before COP26 also does not contain these details (Government of Japan, 2021c).
 For this reason, the CAT rates Japan’s net zero target as “Poor”.

 Ten key elements